 There are other types of Linux distributions that ship new versions of the kernel much more regularly.
 Rolling releases (to one extent or another) update the kernel and other software shortly after the new code is available and tested.

-Bob Smith@sopuli.xyzto Technology@lemmy.world•Where do I buy computer parts nowdays?English31·3 months agoIt depends on what you’re looking for.
+Bob Smith@sopuli.xyzto Technology@lemmy.world•Where do I buy computer parts nowdays?English31·9 months agoIt depends on what you’re looking for.
 If size and weight aren’t a concern, Unicomp is making slightly modernized Model M keyboards in the US and you can order directly from their website.

 I have a Classic and an EnduraPro, both of which work just fine and could be used as a hammer if necessary.

-Bob Smith@sopuli.xyzto Linux@lemmy.ml•How many Linux kernel developers does it take for the project to stall?102·5 months agoIf the lessons that I’ve learned about lightbulb replacement are applicable, then the nationality of the developers on the bus will impact the answer to your question.
+Bob Smith@sopuli.xyzto Linux@lemmy.ml•How many Linux kernel developers does it take for the project to stall?102·11 months agoIf the lessons that I’ve learned about lightbulb replacement are applicable, then the nationality of the developers on the bus will impact the answer to your question.

-Bob Smith@sopuli.xyzto Linux@lemmy.ml•for those worried about the impact of sanctions on linux, is any of the bsds a better alternative?14·6 months agoThe sanctions apply to the BSDs too.
+Bob Smith@sopuli.xyzto Linux@lemmy.ml•for those worried about the impact of sanctions on linux, is any of the bsds a better alternative?14·1 year agoThe sanctions apply to the BSDs too.
 The only difference with sanctions that I could imagine would be if one of the BSDs had (through happenstance or other factors) a lower starting proportion of Russian developers relative to Linux.
 If that were the case, then the impact of sanctions on that BSD would be proportionally smaller.

-Bob Smith@sopuli.xyzto Technology@lemmy.world•New Kindle e-readers no longer appear on computersEnglish1·6 months agoNo argument here.
+Bob Smith@sopuli.xyzto Technology@lemmy.world•New Kindle e-readers no longer appear on computersEnglish1·1 year agoNo argument here.
 It is insane to me that if I want content that isn’t locked into a particular ecosystem, I have to seek out public domain material or pick from the small subset of books that is sold DRM-free books in an open format.
 For anything else, money can’t buy flexibility.
 For most books, the only options for digital are accepting the DRM, waiting until copyright expires (good luck with that one), or privateering with out a letter of marque.

 Kindle hardware can be very nice, but almost every software decision is designed to keep users within their walled garden.